ELK Stack Tutorial: A Guide to Using ELK for Log Management

 Elasticsearch REST API

-Since you’re getting started with Elasticsearch, you should be familiar with the most common APIs.
-Read about the Document API, Search API, Indices API, Cluster API, and cat API in our Elasticsearch API guide (coming soon).
+Since you’re getting started with Elasticsearch, you should be familiar with the most common APIs – Document API, Search API, Indices API, Cluster API, and cat API.

 Last but not least, Elasticsearch functionality can be extended with plugins to better suit your needs.
 There are many types of plugins you may care about, such as alerting, analysis, API extension, discovery, ingest, management, mapper, security, snapshot/restore, and store plugins.
 You can learn how to install them here.